 According to the scientific literature, a person’s IQ is highly correlated with measures of longevity, health, and prosperity.
 According to one study involving one million Swedes, having a high IQ also protects people from the risk of death — so much so that there was a three-fold difference in the risk of death between the highest and the lowest IQs.

 That being said, there’s a lot of leeway as to what makes a person successful or helps him or her master a craft.
 Luck certainly plays a role (terminal illness on one end of the negative extreme or having a loving, wealthy family while growing up at the other end of the positive extreme).
-But then there’s a far more important and, at the same time controllable, variable: that’s grit.
+But then there’s a far more important and, at the same time more controllable, variable: that’s grit.

 Angela Duckworth, a psychologist at the University of Pennsylvania in Philadelphia, interviewed people from all walks of life, attempting to determine what characteristics made some of them successful in life.
 She found grit was the one trait that stood out among the people who had ‘made it’.
 Grit, Duckworth told Science News, has two parts: passion and perseverance.
 In one of her studies, Duckworth found that students with higher grades in university tended to have more grit (unsurprisingly).
 However, students with higher university entrance exam scores tended to be less gritty than those who scored lower.
 In other words, by the end of university, grit is a better predictor of success (graduation score) than intelligence (as measured by entrance-exam scores).

-Let’s talk a bit about the higher end of achievement, or what’s the traditionally considered the domain of geniuses.
+Let’s talk a bit about the higher end of achievement, or what’s traditionally considered the domain of geniuses.
 In the early 21st century, Professor Lewis M. Terman evaluated a large sample of children who score at the top end of the IQ scale and followed them as they aged to see if they would become veritable geniuses in adulthood.
 By the end of his evaluation, the researcher wound up with 1,528 extremely bright boys and girls who averaged around 11 years old.
 Their average IQ was 151, with 77 children claiming IQs between 177 and 200 — that’s on the extremely gifted scale.

 Until they reached middle age, the original study participants (affectionately called “Termites”) were periodically tested, the results of which were included in the five-volume work, entitled the Genetic Studies of Genius.
 No one among the study’s participants went on to achieve what society truly deems genius — a person who has made an outstanding contribution in a certain field of study, let’s say.
 Many became more or less successful lawyers, engineers, doctors, scientists, and other respectable professionals.
 Although we should bear in mind many of the participants grew up between the two world wars, it’s perhaps surprising to learn that many other participants were far less likely to graduate from college or to attain professional or graduate degrees.

-When the IQs of the most successful Termites was compared to the comparatively least successful ones, researchers found little differences, suggesting intelligence is not a good predictor for high achievement.
+When the IQs of the most successful Termites were compared to the comparatively least successful ones, researchers found little differences, suggesting intelligence is not a good predictor for high achievement.
 As chances have it, this fact is nowhere better illustrated than the cases of Luis Walter Alvarez and William Shockley, Nautilus wrote.
 When they were little boys, the two were tested by Terman but didn’t make the cut.
 However, both were monumentally successful.
 Alvarez went on to become one of the most brilliant and productive experimental physicists of the 20th century, earning the 1968 Nobel Prize in Physics.
 Shockley earned his P.h.D. from MIT and wrote his first patent at age 28.
 In 1956, he shared the Nobel Prize in Physics with two other colleagues for inventing a device without which our rich digital lives would be all but impossible — that’s the transistor.
 No Termite ever won a Nobel Prize.

 Did you ever take an IQ test?
 Share your results and opinion on the matter in the comment section below.